aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 });
 ```

-### Creating a Product from a stack with immutable versions
+### Creating a Product from a stack with a history of previous versions

 The default behavior of Service Catalog is to overwrite each product version upon deployment.
 This applies to Product Stacks as well, where only the latest changes to your Product Stack will
 be deployed.
-We would need to create a separate Product Stack to store that version of Product Stack in code.
-If instead you want to never overwrite existing versions, but only add new versions, you can use the
-`RetentionStrategy.RETAIN` strategy for your deployment.
+To keep a history of the revisions of a ProductStack available in Service Catalog,
+you would need to define a ProductStack for each historical copy.

+You can instead create a `ProductStackHistory` to maintain snapshots of all previous versions.
+The `ProductStackHistory` can be created by passing the base `productStack`,
+a `currentVersionName` for your current version and a `locked` boolean.
+The `locked` boolean which when set to true will prevent your `currentVersionName`
+from being overwritten when there is an existing snapshot for that version.

 ```ts
 import * as s3 from '@aws-cdk/aws-s3';